joheenc/joheenc.github.io/index.md

 ## About Me

-I'm a Ph.D. student at MIT working in observational high-energy astrophysics.
-I grew up in New Jersey, and studying astrophysics and computer science as an undergrad at Columbia.
+I'm a first-year Ph.D. student at MIT working in observational high-energy astrophysics.
+I grew up in New Jersey, and studied astrophysics and computer science as an undergrad at Columbia.

 <!---
 ## Research Interests